andrearomagnoli/verify-hash/README.md

 # Verify Hash

 ## Setup and first run
-Very simple shell script to check if a downloaded file has been tampered.
+Straightforward but useful shell script that checks if a downloaded file has been tampered.

 Download the file `verify-hash.sh` (or the whole repo) and run it:
 ```